3 Day Austria Itinerary: How To Spend A Weekend In Austria

 Arc in Vienna.

 Afterward, visit Belvedere Palace to see works by Gustav Klimt, including his iconic painting The Kiss, and enjoy the beautiful gardens.
-Then, take a relaxing stroll through Prater Park and ride the Riesenrad, the giant Ferris wheel that offers fantastic views over the city.
+Even if you are not a huge art person, Belvedere is worth visiting, and the palace grounds are beautiful to walk around.

 In the evening, enjoy dinner at Gasthaus Pöschl, a cozy spot offering classic Austrian fare.
-Afterward, walk along the Donaukanal (Danube Canal) to see vibrant street art and murals.
+End the night with a walk along the Donaukanal.
+The area feels much different from Vienna’s imperial center and has street art, bars, and a more local atmosphere.

 Day 3: Take A Day Trip from Vienna